cornell-zhang/catalyst2018/lab3/README.md

     </font>
 </figure>

+**Sign-Off Milestone(Part 4(b)): Once you have classified a single digit, you should verify that your function produced the correct classification before showing your results to a TA.**

+**Sign-Off Milestone(Part 4(e)): Once you have have implemented the accuracy finding function, you should test your results, before showing your work to a TA.**

-**Sign-Off Milestone: Once you have achieved an error rate smaller than 10%, show the code and results to one of the TAs before moving on.**
+**Sign-Off Milestone(Part 4(f)): After checking to see whether your error rate is below 10%, you should show your results to a TA before moving on.**

 ### Part 5.
 Deploy Digit Recognition Web Application
 Now it’s time to deploy a web application based on your digit recognition system.
 Please open "Chrome" and type in the IP address “132.236.59.106” or the domain name "zhang-precision-02.ece.cornell.edu" to access our server.
 According to your group number, your username will be "gX", where "X" is your group number, i.e. g1, g2, g5, etc. and your password will be the same as your username.
 Hit the "Login" button once you have filled these two fields.
 Once you have logged in, please double-check that the group number shown on the top (after the login screen) is correct.
 Before starting to draw on the canvas, you will have to upload a Python file that contains the code you wrote in the first part.
 Please go back to the shared file, download the template called *digitrec_sol.py* into your local machine.
 Then open it within any programming IDE you like and paste the functions you implemented before into the correct place.
 After having done so, upload the file *digitrec_template.py*, which includes your solution/implementation, to the server by clicking the button, "upload_python_script" and then "upload" once you have selected the right file.
 Lastly, you can test your system by drawing digits (or other things if you'd like) to see whether your system works as expected.